 In accordance with the National Quality Standards, collection of children must be by a parent or authorised nominee.
 Parents are required to personally deliver their children to and collect them from preschool staff.

+The Red Hill preschool day begins at 9am.
+Parents, guardians and authorised nominees are expected to remain with their preschool child until this time.
+Once the preschool day begins you are welcome to support your child to settle into the preschool day, e.g., prompting your child to unpack their school bag and greet educators and peers.
+Before leaving your child each morning it is important that you hand them to a staff member so that we know they have arrived at preschool.

+The preschool days ends at 3pm.
 Children will only be released to parents/carers or authorised adults at the end of each session unless otherwise advised.
-For safety reasons, please do not leave your child at preschool before the normal starting time as staff are preparing for the day or attending meetings and are unavailable to supervise children.
-It is important that you hand your child to a staff member each morning so that we know your child has arrived at preschool and that you do not leave children unattended to play before or after sessions.
-It is important that contact details of anyone who collects your child on a regular basis are listed in the additional contacts page of the enrolment form.
+It is therefore very important that the contact details of anyone who collects your child on a regular basis are listed in the additional contacts page of the enrolment form and updated regularly.
+Authorised nominees include family day care and before/after school care staff members.